MDST 1002

 Assignments include all content on the linked pages, including the self-quizzes and “related content.”

 For extra credit, students may propose corrections or improvements to the textbook.
 Each substantive improvement is worth one point of course credit, up to a maximum of three per student.
-Submit proposals in the dedicated assignment on Canvas.
+Submit proposals in the dedicated discussion on Canvas.

 Each week additionally includes an “Artifact”—a primary source that we will examine, dissect, and reflect upon.
 Some Artifacts are fairly extensive, and you're expected to explore as you like, not necessarily to study the whole thing.